terra-money/docs/docs/develop/module-specifications/spec-oracle.md

 func (k Keeper) RewardBallotWinners(ctx sdk.Context, ballotWinners types.ClaimPool)
 ```

-At the end of every `VotePeriod`, a portion of the seigniorage is rewarded to the oracle ballot winners (validators who submitted an exchange rate vote within the band).
+At the end of every `VotePeriod`, a portion of the seigniorage is rewarded to the oracle ballot winners, the validators who submitted an exchange-rate vote within the band.

 The total amount of Luna rewarded per `VotePeriod` is equal to the current amount of Luna in the reward pool (the Luna owned by the oracle module) divided by the parameter [`RewardDistributionWindow`](#rewarddistributionwindow).